doughsay/room.js/doc/CUSTOMIZING.md

 > organizing the objects logically -- You can create objects at any level, but it is a **good practice**
 >to enquire your game administrator regarding the recommended naming scheme.

 World objects can be created at any logical level.
-In this document, the demo world is used as a sample -- your own world may end up with a different structure.
+In this document, the demonstration world is used as a sample -- your own world may end up with a different structure.

-The term "mudlib" refers to the very basic set of objects and entities that are initally required to make the first real objects in your game, i.e. the base structure for rooms, containers, behaviors, etc.).
-The demo comes with its own mudlib, which you can modify/extend, but it is wholly replaceable -- By nature, the demo mudlib has been kept small (no character classes or combat system, for instance -- You'll have to design your owns).
+The term "mudlib" hereafter refers to the very basic set of objects and entities that are initally required to make the first real objects in your game, i.e. the base structure for rooms, containers, behaviors, etc.).
+The demonstration comes with its own mudlib, which you can modify/extend, but it is wholly replaceable -- By nature, the demonstration mudlib has been kept small (no character classes or combat system, for instance -- You'll have to design your owns).

 ## Core objects (mandatory)
 The following objects shall always be present, as they are internally used by the game engine.